pinry/pinry/docs/running_on.rst

 Ubuntu is pretty simple to get Pinry running get some of our required packages first::

-  sudo apt-get install python-virtualenv git sudo apt-get build-dep python-imaging
+  sudo apt-get install python-virtualenv git npm sudo apt-get build-dep python-imaging sudo npm install -g bower

 Then you'll need to get Pinry and setup our virtualenv::

   git clone https://github.com/pinry/pinry.git
   cd pinry
   virtualenv .
+  bower install
   bin/pip install -r requirements.txt

 From here you have a full working install of Pinry!
 You can: